Zoster (costume)

 The word occurs in Homer, where it appears to refer to a warrior's belt of leather, possibly covered in bronze plates.
 Later references in the late Archaic and early Classical periods show it used as a belt or cloth girdle with men's clothes, especially the shorter chiton.

+There are also zostra in Nausika's wardrobe, when she goes out to do her laundry, so as to encounter Odysseus (6:38).
+It's not clear whether her zoster is a form of underwear of just a linen belt over her peplos.

 By the Hellenistic period, it had become synonymous with "zone" and was used for women's clothes as well as men's.

 The zoster was also worn and is still worn by Greeks when wearing traditional costumes (regional clothing).